solunian/two-colors/README.md

 Match the opposite color into the black background.

-Switch colors around randomly in the middle of playing a game.
+Switches colors around randomly in the middle of playing a game.

 ### Libs Used